eschen42/log4cmd/README.md

 By default, all `LOG_*.CMD` scripts wait for all loggers to finish running before returning.

-If you define the `LOG4CMD_ASYNC` environment variable before calling, however, these will delegate logging to a background task and return immediately.
+**EXPERIMENTAL** If you define the `LOG4CMD_ASYNC` environment variable before calling, however, these will delegate logging to a background task and return immediately.
+This has reliability issues at the moment, however, so don't assume that it's going to work.

 ### Demonstration